 - If the Current Vagrant option has been selected, the SSH Terminal will provide access to the currently running Vagrant virtual machine.
 For details, see Vagrant: Working with Reproducible Development Environments.

-- If the option Select server on every launch has been selected, PhpStorm will show a pop-up list to choose the desired server access configuration from.
+- If the option Select server on every run has been selected, PhpStorm will show a pop-up list to choose the desired server access configuration from.